Industrial

 Where Industrial Park Construction Fits

 Industrial Park Construction is a strong fit when the owner has clear operating objectives and the project team needs a practical way to translate those objectives into a buildable sequence.
-In and around Katy, that usually means work involving industrial parks, spec warehouse campuses, and multi-tenant logistics sites with a schedule that has to stay honest under real field conditions.
+In and around Katy, that usually means work involving industrial park internal road and circulation drive concrete, multi-building industrial campus warehouse slab and truck court paving, and industrial park infrastructure concrete including curb, gutter, and drainage structures with a schedule that has to stay honest under real field conditions.

 What Industrial Park Construction Includes